 If your country has not ratified the Apostille Convention, you will need to follow the legalisation process specific to your country.
 In the case of Canada, for example, this means that your birth certificate will need to be certified by the Minister of Foreign Affairs and then by the French Consulate in your province.
 If you are not sure what type of legalisation you need, you can check the rules for your country here (A= Apostille, D = exemption and L= Legalisation).

-All police checks must be legalised by the UK Legalisation Office.
+All police certificates must be legalised by the UK Legalisation Office.

 Please note that the documents must be legalised before the translation as the translator will need to see the Apostille/legalisation certificate and quote its details on the certificate of translation.